-If you’re thinking about selling your home, you’re going to need to know what it’s worth in today’s housing market.
+If you’re thinking about selling your home, you’re going to need to determine your home value in today’s housing market.
 If you’re already in the thick of buying or selling a house, what the appraiser has to say can make or break the deal.
-Wouldn’t it be nice to have at least a little bit of an idea what the appraiser is looking for?
+Wouldn’t it be nice to have at least a little bit of an idea of what the appraiser is looking for?
 Read on for just that!

-There are several factors assessed in a standard appraisal that affect home value, including:
+There are several factors assessed in a standard appraisal that determine your home value, including:

 - Sales history (past sale prices)